BenLangmead/bowtie2/MANUAL.markdown

 descending order by alignment score.
 The alignment score for a paired-end alignment equals the sum of the alignment scores of the individual mates.
 Each reported read or pair alignment beyond the first has the SAM 'secondary' bit (which equals 256) set in its FLAGS field.
+Supplementary alignments will be assigned a MAPQ of 255.
 See the [SAM specification] for details.

 Some tools are designed with this reporting mode in mind.
 Bowtie 2 is not!
 For very large genomes, this mode is very slow.